410-dev/ZLang/doc/Runmode.md

 **Description**

-This is currently unnecessary code and may be removed from the library.
+This is currently unnecessary code and may be removed from the library in the future.